isomerpages/moe-lianhuapri/_learning/Mathematics.md

 ![](/images/Learning/Mathematics/Hi%205%20image1.png)

 <p style="text-align: justify;">Our Hi-Five! process is an approach adapted from George Polya’s 4 steps to problem solving.
 It serves to guide our students in their mental processing of word problems in a more systematic manner.
-The strong emphasis on reasoning and analysis in the Hi-Five! process allows the students to develop capacities and skills for learning and their metacognitive ability and to build their confidence in problem- solving. </p>
+The strong emphasis on reasoning and analysis in the Hi-Five! process allows the students to develop capacities and skills for learning and their metacognitive ability and to build their confidence in problem- solving.&nbsp;</p>

 <p style="text-align: justify;">Students also learn various heuristics to help them solve mathematical problems.
 Heuristics are methods and strategies that point towards possible ways in which students might be able to find a solution.
 With the acquisition of mathematical skills and processes, coupled with the content knowledge, students will become better problem solvers.</p>